Near-monochromatic tuneable cryogenic niobium electron field emitter

-The energy spectrum of FN cold field emission of electrons from a metal's Fermi sea to vacuum with respect to $E_F$ is given by the product of the Fermi-Dirac distribution function and an exponential decay term $G(E) \propto f(E)\exp(E/D), $ where $f(E)=(1+\exp(E/k_BT))^{-1}$ and $D=e\hbar F/2\sqrt{2m\phi}$ being the energy scale parameter for field emission with the work function $\phi$ and the field strength at the emission site $F=|\mathbf{E}|$ \cite{young_theoretical_1959}.
-For a tip, it can be determined by $F=\beta V_{tip}$, where $\beta=(kR_0)^{-1}$ with $R_0$ being the base radius and a geometry factor typically taken as $k=5$ for nanotips.
-The FN emission current density goes as $J\propto F^2\exp(-B\phi^{3/2}/F)$, where $B\approx$ \SI{7}{V\per eV\tothe{3/2}nm}.
-At cryogenic temperatures, $f$ is nearly a step function, causing the energy spectrum width to scale as $\Delta E=\ln(2)D$ due to the decreasing tunnel width through the Coulomb barrier with increasing $F$.
-The addition of a NP with radius $r_0\ll R_0$ on the tip apex creates localized, discrete electronic states that can act as intermediate levels for resonant tunneling through the Coulomb barrier.
-The energy spectrum of NPE via these resonant states can be approximated as $G_{tot}(E) = G(E)\left(1+\sum_nR_n(E-E_n+\alpha F)\right), $ where the resonant enhancement factors $R_n$ are single peaked functions (Lorentzian distributions in analytic approximation \cite{lin_field-emission_1992}) corresponding to each discrete state at energy $E_n$ that shifts linearly with the applied field strength at the tip.
+The addition of a NP with radius $r_0\ll R_0$ on the tip apex creates localized, discrete electronic states that can act as intermediate levels for resonant tunneling through the Coulomb barrier, and FN theory alone is no longer sufficient to model the emission.
+The energy spectrum of NPE via these resonant states can be approximated as, $G_{tot}(E) = G(E)\left(1+\sum_nR_n(E-E_n+\alpha F)\right), $ where the resonant enhancement factors $R_n$ are single peaked functions (Lorentzian distributions in analytic approximation \cite{lin_field-emission_1992}) corresponding to each discrete state at energy $E_n$ that shifts linearly with the applied field strength at the tip.
 The maxima of the resonant enhancement factors can be $|R_n|_{max}\gg \exp(-(E_n-\alpha F)/D)$ for emission well below $E_F$, this means that NPE with isolated bright resonant tunneling spectral peaks can occur even before any FN field emission is measurable.
 Additionally, at cryogenic temperatures, the width of the Fermi edge is much narrower than the width of any $R_n$ peak, allowing NPE peaks to be 'turned off' or partially truncated by tuning over $E_F$.
 The resonant tunneling field emission process is illustrated in Fig.~\ref{fig:figure2} a).
 The electric field around a biased NP on a nanotip autofocuses the NPE into an emission angle $\sim$2\SI{-6}{\degree} \cite{saenz_field_1990}, as illustrated in Fig.~\ref{fig:figure1} d).
-This is much smaller than emission from a nanotip geometry without the NP which would be within $\sim$20\SI{-30}{\degree} \cite{saenz_field_1990}.
+This is much smaller than emission from a tip geometry without the NP which would be within $\sim$20\SI{-30}{\degree} \cite{saenz_field_1990}.
 Using an einzel lens with a calibrated magnification and the DLD, we determined the angular beam distribution in Fig.~\ref{fig:figure1} e) as $\Delta \theta\approx$ \SI{3.2}{\degree} (azimuthally averaged emission angle).
 With a reasonable assumption that the NP is hyperboloidal, we estimate the size of the emission radius on the NP from the measured values of $R_0$ and $\Delta\theta$, using the relation $r_0=R_0\phi\Delta\theta^2/2D$ \cite{saenz_field_1990}.
-Inserting in the appropriate values for our tip $R_0=$ \SI{25}{nm}, $\phi=$ \SI{4.5}{eV}, $\Delta\theta=$ \SI{3.2}{\degree}, $D=$ \SI{134}{meV} at $V_{tip}=$ \SI{-364}{V}, we find an emission site radius of $r_0=$ \SI{1.3}{nm}.
+Inserting in the appropriate values for our tip $R_0=$ 25$\pm$\SI{2}{nm}, $\Delta\theta=$ 3.2$\pm$\SI{0.25}{\degree}, $D=$ \SI{118}{meV}, $\phi=$ \SI{4.5}{eV} at $V_{tip}=$ -364$\pm$\SI{2}{V}, we find an emission site radius of $r_0=$ 1.5$\pm$\SI{0.3}{nm}.